 Fellowship Didactic Training

-Didactics include a monthly lecture series on important topics in regional anesthesia, as well as a continuing medical education–accredited Department of Anesthesiology, Perioperative Care, and Pain Medicine Grand Rounds and Case Conference.
+Didactics include a weekly lecture series on important topics in regional anesthesia, as well as a continuing medical education–accredited Department of Anesthesiology, Perioperative Care, and Pain Medicine Grand Rounds and Case Conference.

 We also hold monthly journal clubs, and fellows have the opportunity to present and supervise resident presentations.
 The department is in charge of ultrasound-guided regional anesthesiology workshops at two major national meetings: the Postgraduate Assembly in Anesthesiology and the American Society of Anesthesiologists, where fellows have an opportunity to instruct.

 Fellows can supervise anesthesiology, perioperative care, and pain medicine residents in the operating room and teach medical students.

 We strongly encourage involvement in research.
 Fellows have an opportunity to begin an original project under the supervision of a staff anesthesiologist or participate in an ongoing project.
 Examples of past projects include studies on the following topics: